tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 ---

-### 9. Instructor Do: RNN LSTM and Time Series (20 min)
+### 9. Instructor Do: RNN LSTM and Time Series (15 min)

-In this activity, students will learn how to built RNN LSTM models for time series forecasting using Keras.
+In this activity, students will learn how to build RNN LSTM models for time series forecasting using Keras.

 **Files:**